Public budgeting

-Public budgeting is a field of public administration and a discipline in the academic study thereof.
+Public budgeting is a field of public administration and a discipline in the academic study of public administration.
 Budgeting is characterized by its approaches, functions, formation, and type.

-Authors Robert W. Smith and Thomas D. Lynch describe public budgeting through four perspectives.
+Authors Robert W. Smith and Thomas D. Lynch describe public budgeting through four perspectives: incrementalism, comprehensive planning, decision-making, and managerial.
 The politician sees the budget process as "a political event conducted in the political arena for political advantage".
 The economist views budgeting as a matter of allocating resources in terms of opportunity cost where allocating resources to one consumer takes resources away from another consumer.
 The role of the economist, therefore, is to provide decision makers with the best possible information.
-The accountant perspective focuses on the accountability value in budgeting which analyzes the amount budgeted to the actual expenditures thereby describing the "wisdom of the original policy".
+The accountant's perspective focuses on the accountability value in budgeting which analyzes the amount budgeted to the actual expenditures thereby describing the "wisdom of the original policy".
 Smith and Lynch's public manager's perspective on a budget is a policy tool to describe the implementation of public policy.
 Further, they develop an operational definition:

-A "budget" is a plan for the accomplishment of programs related to objectives and goals within a definite time period, including an estimate of resources required, together with an estimate of resources available, usually compared with one or more past periods and showing future requirements.
+A "budget" is a plan for the accomplishment of programs related to objectives and goals within a definite time period, including an estimate of resources required, together with an estimate of resources available, usually compared with one or more past periods and showing future requirements.Public budgeting refers to the process of allocating and managing public funds, typically by a government or other public organization.
+It involves setting priorities, estimating revenue, determining spending levels, and monitoring the use of funds.